ButteryCrumpet/nibun-tree/README.md

 ==========

 Nibun-tree is a functional implementation of a `Binary Search Tree` in Typescript. \
-All functions are curried and return a new `BTree`. \
+All functions are curried and return a new `BTree`.

 # Documentation

-Remember to import the module \
+Remember to import the module.

 ```typescript